waku-org/specs/standards/application/relay-reliability.md

 ### Unified Query

-There are cases that both outgoing and incoming messages are queried in similar situation, for example at similar interval.
+There are cases that both outgoing and incoming messages are queried in similar situation, for example at same interval.
 The application can combine the above two worflows into one to have a unified query with better performance overall.

 The workflow can be like this:
 - create outgoing buffer for all "outgoing" messages